 Entrepreneurs write business plans for a variety of reasons, whether it is to outline the feasibility of a proposition, all the way through to having a physical plan as to how they envisage the company operating.
-However, there is one purpose which all of those in business will have to eventually produce a plan for: to secure funding.
+However, there is one purpose that all of those in business will have to eventually produce a plan for to secure funding.

 Acquiring adequate funding from a lender such as a bank requires a sturdy and realistic business plan, as to illustrate to them that your business is viable and profitable.
 This specific purpose of seeking to secure a loan means that this particular business plan has to be tailored in such a way that it matches the audience for which it is intended.
 In this blog, we will explore the best practices for constructing a business plan for this purpose.

 A business plan should reflect your brand, in addition to forecasting its potential success.
 In many cases, your brand will be reflected in the language used throughout your plan; for example a business which values the youthfulness of its employees and a more personal approach to working will be conveyed in a more casual tone throughout your plan.
 This will need to be addressed however if you intend to use the plan to secure funding.
 Your business plan for funding should always consist of direct, formal business language in third person to ensure that any lender reading the piece will be able to quickly access the information they are looking for.

 Laying out financial collateral

 The crux of a business plan involves the forecast of profit that your company will earn.
 It is typical, however, that such forecasts offer a bright and successful outlook for your business.
 And there is no reason why this cannot be the case.
 Lenders however are not attached to your business vision and are more grounded in the reality of the business environment; which is tough.
 As much as your profit margins will have their uses in your business plan for lenders, an arguably more essential part of it will be how you intend to pay back your loan in a worst-case scenario that the business is unsuccessful.